 - I provide Aerial Yoga services.
 Can I use silks, lyra and hoops?

-- I teach my trade, am I covered?
+- I teach yoga in several locations, am I covered?

 - I teach Yoga online, do I need cyber liability coverage?

 - Can I add additional coaches and instructors to my policy?